For the first time ever, more than 20 films have been competing for the Queer Palm at the Cannes Film Festival. The result has just been announced.

 it was in this week in 2003 that Van Sant earned perhaps the biggest

 validation of his career.
-He captured the Palme d'Or (the top prize for best movie) and best director for
+He captured the Palme d'Or (the top prize for best movie) and Best Director award for

 Elephant, his interpretation of those Columbine High School shootings.